Pinterest Pixel

 John Michaloudis

-In the world of health and fitness, tracking Body Mass Index (BMI) is crucial.
+In the world of health and fitness, it is important to track BMI.

 Key Takeaways:

-• Excel simplifies BMI tracking with formulas for both metric and USC units.
+• It can be calculated using both metric and USC units.

-Body Mass Index (BMI) is a widely used metric to determine whether an individual’s weight is appropriate for their height.
-It’s a useful screening tool that categorizes people into ranges such as underweight, normal weight, overweight, and obese.
-Understanding BMI is important because it can highlight potential health risks associated with excess body fat.
+Body Mass Index (BMI) is a metric that is used to check if a person’s weight is appropriate as per their height.
+It is used to categorize people into ranges like underweight, normal weight, overweight, and obese.
+It can identify any risks because of excess body fat.

-The basic BMI formula is a simple mathematical calculation that uses a person’s weight and height to determine their body mass index.
+The BMI formula is a simple mathematical calculation.
 The formula is as follows:

 To accurately calculate BMI in Excel, it’s essential to set up the spreadsheet correctly.
 Start by opening a new Excel document and labeling the necessary columns for easy reference.
 Typically, you will need columns for “Name,” “Height (m or in),” “Weight (kg or lb),” and “BMI.”